 - Wearing gloves and warm socks when out in the cold

-- Not smoking – nicotine can narrow the blood vessels
+- Quit smoking – nicotine can narrow the blood vessels

 - Not directly handling cold things eg: bottles of milk, items out of the freezer